Stem Cell Institute Panama: A Deep Dive into the Riordan Institute, Golden Cells™, and Founder Neil Riordan’s Pioneering Research by Jeffrey Dach MD

 Bentley: Showed increased awareness, independence, and social connection.
 He began playing more with siblings and engaging with the world.

-Lucas: No longer requires special education after one treatment; he now excels in physical therapy, communicates needs, engages with peers, and plays catch with family.
+Lucas: No longer requires special education after one MSC treatment; he now excels in physical therapy, communicates needs, engages with peers, and plays catch with family.

 Parents of children such as Tristan, Rhyler, and others have described similar shifts toward greater independence and verbal expression.